Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A headlight restoration kit with sanding discs and polish, our top-rated kit for 2026

 The short version: a $20 kit can make tired, yellowed headlights look new and see far better at night — but only if it includes the step most kits skip: a UV seal.
-After testing six, our #1 pick is the Sylvania Headlight Restoration Kit — a complete sand-clarify-seal system whose results genuinely last for years.
-Below is the ranked field, how we tested, and honest cons.
+Across thousands of owner reviews, our #1 pick is the Sylvania Headlight Restoration Kit — a complete sand-clarify-seal system whose results genuinely last for years.
+Below is the ranked field, how we rank, and honest cons.

 Restoring headlights is the standout job in our headlight restoration hub — cheap, fast, and a real safety upgrade.
 Just don't skip the sealing step.